Best Post Hole Diggers in 2026: Manual vs Powered Augers

 50+AnyHire pro or rent hydraulicVaries

-The honest math on buying: A one-man gas auger costs $250-$500.
+The honest math on buying: A one-man gas auger costs premium tier.
 If you're building a fence this year and know you'll need post holes again (deck, pergola, mailbox replacement, garden fence), buying makes sense.
-If this is a one-time project, rent for $75-$150 and don't store a gas engine in your garage for the next decade.
+If this is a one-time project, rent for budget-friendly tier and don't store a gas engine in your garage for the next decade.

 Before You Dig: The Checklist